Appendix U — SPSS Tutorial: Factorial ANOVA

 Error(Time) Sphericity Assumed 155.22 116 1.34

-Because Mauchly’s test was non-significant, use the Sphericity Assumed row (the first row for each effect).
+Because Mauchly’s test was significant, use the Greenhouse-Geisser row (the second row for each effect).

 Tests of Between-Subjects Effects